darianrd/StatBlog/_posts/2024-10-04-EDA-Plots-Tutorial.md

 ---
 layout: post
-title: "Tutorial: Create and Customize EDA Plots in R and Python"
+title: "Tutorial: Data Exploration in Two Acts"
-description: A tutorial on creating plots for exploratory data analysis using R and Python.
+description: A tutorial for approaching exploratory data analysis in R and Python
 ---

 # Introduction

 In this blog post, I will be explaining how to create EDA plots and add customizations to them in R and Python.
+We will be discussing how to create a histogram and a boxplot in both R and Python.
+Our customizations of these plots will focus on making them interpretable, attractive, and creating a similar look between plots in the two languages.
 First, let's talk about some basics of data analysis.

 ### What is EDA?